open-wc/open-wc/README.md

+> ## 🛠 Status: In Development
+> open-wc is still in an early stage - pls review our recommendations and test our tools! we are eager to get feedback

 # Open Web Component Recommendations

 We want to provide a good set of default on how to facilitate your web component.